Planning For Retirement

 A trust comes in two forms — revocable (changeable) and irrevocable (not-changeable.)
 The type of trust you choose will depend upon your estate size.

-These steps and essential pieces of information will provide you a solid foundation from which to grow for your estate plan.
+These steps and essential pieces of information will provide you a solid foundation to build your estate plan.
 Pulling together these pieces will give you peace of mind that you’ve begun the process and can begin to fill in the gaps of what you may not have in place to maintain your legacy.

 Getting started TODAY is possible.
 Schedule a complimentary consultation with one of our experienced wealth management officers, and we will explain and advise you with regard to how we can tailor our wealth management services to meet your financial needs and goals.
 Contact our Wealth Management Department at 713-595-7432.